-The Round the Island Race 2021 might well be one of the first big events sailors can take part in this year.
-How do you get round the course safely among 1000s of other yachts?
+The Round the Island Race 2022 is a great day out, even for those of us who typically steer clear of a race course.
+But how do you get round the course safely among 1000s of other yachts?
 We take a look at the famous course.

-But over and above all that, the Round the Island Race is simply a cracking day out on the water.
-Few things can compare to the sight of 1000s of boats heading west down the Solent towards the Needles and that sight is particularly stunning from within the fleet.
+But putting the number of participants and the rock-star sailors to one side, the Round the Island Race is simply a cracking day out on the water.
+Few things can compare to the sight of 1000s of boats heading west down the Solent towards the Needles and that sight is particularly stunning from within the fleet itself.

 Typically the startline runs from the Island Sailing club, sitting towards the eastern end of Cowes’ high street and runs out to an outer distance mark in the Solent itself.

-The absolute key to the Round the Island Race 2021 is keeping clear air.
-And happily for those not wanting to do dozens of tacks along shorelines, keeping clear air largely means staying clear of other traffic.
+The absolute key to the Round the Island Race is keeping clear air.
+And happily for those not used to racing that largely means staying clear of other traffic.

 To this end try to start clear of the bulk of the fleet – who may well all be fighting tooth and nail for the favoured end of the line.